Unitary quantum matter-bounce in a universe with a positive cosmological constant: Results and discussions

-We have ensured the self-adjointness of the unimodular Hamiltonian, a crucial step that guarantees unitary quantum dynamics with respect to the unimodular time $\tl$.
-Furthermore, as the stationary states satisfy DeWitt's criterion (vanishing at the classical singularity $v=0$), this quantum model is expected to resolve the big bang singularity.
-To explore the time evolution of the system, we numerically constructed and evolved wave packets using a Poisson-like distribution for the cosmological constant $\Lambda$.
+The stationary states satisfy DeWitt's criterion (vanishing at the classical singularity $v=0$), and the quantum model is expected to resolve the big bang singularity.
+Because the wave function always vanishes at $v=0$, the system effectively undergoes a \emph{quantum turnaround} or bounce in physical volume, preventing geodesic incompleteness.
+To explore the time evolution of the system and singularity resolution further, we numerically constructed and evolved wave packets using a Poisson-like distribution for the cosmological constant $\Lambda$.

-The wave packet dynamics clearly depict a universe undergoing a quantum bounce, replacing the classical singularity.
+The wave packet dynamics depict a universe undergoing a quantum bounce, replacing the classical singularity.
 Far from this bounce, the evolution of the wave packet is predominantly semiclassical, with its probability distribution sharply peaked along the classical trajectory.
-However, near the bounce region, the quantum evolution significantly deviates from its classical counterpart, exhibiting an oscillatory pattern termed \emph{ringing}.
-This feature, often attributed to interference between incident and reflected components of the wave packet \cite{Andrews_WP,ROBINETT20041}, shows a dependence on both the mean and the width of the initial $\Lambda$-distribution: the extent and frequency of ringing become more pronounced for narrower distributions.
+However, near the bounce region, the quantum evolution significantly deviates from its classical counterpart, exhibiting an oscillatory pattern, termed `ringing'.
+This feature, often attributed to interference between incident and reflected components of the wave packet \cite{Andrews_WP,ROBINETT20041}, shows a dependence on both the mean and the width of the initial $\Lambda$-distribution: the extent and frequency of the ringing become more pronounced for narrower distributions.